NateSkiles/MyThai-Code-Summary/readme.md

 ![Delete](https://github.com/NateSkiles/Python-Live-Project-Code-Summary/blob/main/images/delete.gif)

-However, instead of saving when a POST request is made, we redirect the user to a conformation page assuring they really want to delete the item selected from the database.
+However, instead of saving when a POST request is made the user is redirected to a confirmation page assuring they want to delete the item selected from the database.

 *Back to [Top](https://github.com/NateSkiles/Python-Live-Project-Code-Summary#python-live-project)*